Gardner Pinnacles

-The volcano is 511 nmi northwest of Honolulu and 108 mi from French Frigate Shoals.
-The total area of the two small islets—remnants of an ancient volcano that is the world's largest shield volcano—is 5.939 acre.
+The Pūhāhonu volcano responsible for the pinnacles is 511 nmi northwest of Honolulu and 108 mi from French Frigate Shoals.
+The total area of the two small islets, remnants of an ancient shield volcano, the world's largest, is 5.939 acre.
 The highest peak is 170 ft.
 The surrounding reef has an area in excess of 1,904 km2.

 The Gardner Pinnacles were discovered and named in 1820 by the whaling ship Maro.
 The island may be the last remnant of one of the largest volcanoes on Earth.
+It holds the record for the largest and hottest shield volcano.

 History

 The Gardner Pinnacles were first discovered on June 2, 1820, by the American whaler Maro, commanded by Captain Joseph Allen.

 In 1859, the position of the Gardner Pinnacles was determined by the survey schooner USS Fenimore Cooper.

-The Gardner Pinnacles are home to the Giant Opihi (Cellana talcosa), Hawaiian Limpet known as the ‘opihi ko‘ele, which is not found anywhere else in the world outside the Hawaiian Islands.
+The Gardner Pinnacles are home to the giant opihi (Cellana talcosa), a limpet known in Hawaiian as the 'opihi ko'ele, which is not found anywhere else in the world outside the Hawaiian Islands.
 Numerous insects live on the island.

 In 1903 the Gardner Pinnacles became a part of the Hawaiian Islands Bird Reservation.
-In 1940 it became a part of the Hawaiian Island's National Wildlife Refuge.
-In the 21 century it is part of Papahānaumokuākea Marine National Monument wildlife refuge.
+In 1940 it became a part of the Hawaiian Islands National Wildlife Refuge.
+In the 21st century it is part of Papahānaumokuākea Marine National Monument wildlife refuge.

 The Gardner Pinnacles were used as an emergency helicopter landing spot for the Hawaiian HIRAN project, an effort to determine the locations of area islands with great precision for navigational purposes.
 In the Hawaiian Archipelago, adjacent islands/reefs are French Frigate Shoals to the southeast, and Maro Reef to the northwest.

 Geology

-The island is made up of basalt rock, which comes from lava.
-The rock is dark grey and dense.
+The island is made up of basalt rock, which comes from lava erupted between 14 and 12 million years ago.
+The rock is dark grey and dense, and has a high forsterite content implying the magma source was at 1703 ± 56 C.